NYPD chief, cops hurt as protesters clash on Brooklyn Bridge

 Police photos of the aftermath showed a lieutenant with a bloodied face, a detective holding a bandage to his head, and a bicycle officer helping a fellow officer dress a head wound.

-Monahan, who last month kneeled in a show of solidarity with protesters, sustained injuries to his hand.
+Monahan, who last month knelt in a show of solidarity with protesters, sustained injuries to his hand.

 He and the other injured officers were marching with a pro-police group led by local clergy when they were met on the bridge by anti-police activists, some of whom have been camping outside City Hall in recent weeks to demand severe cuts to police funding.